This manual is for Eclector version 0.12.0.

 .

-When a client constructs parse results, some of the generic functions for customizing the behavior of the reader (see Reader behavior protocol) return additional values:
+When a client constructs parse results, some of the generic functions for customizing the behavior of the reader (see Reader behavior protocol, see Labeled objects and references) return additional values:

 Generic function | Situation | Ordinary values | Extended values |